spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-applications/styling/oryx-responsive-design.md

 ---
-title: "Oryx's Responsive Design system"
+title: "Oryx: Responsive design system"
 description: Learn how to leverage Oryx's Responsive Design system to create stunning and user-friendly websites and applications that seamlessly adapt to different screen sizes and devices.
 last_updated: October 3rd, 2023
 template: concept-topic-template
 ---

-In today's digital landscape, it is crucial to create websites and applications that adapt seamlessly to different screen sizes and devices.
-Oryx's Responsive Design system empowers developers to implement designs for a variety of screen sizes and layouts without in a convenient way.

-Oryx's Responsive Design System provides various screen sizes which you can redefine when needed.
-The associated CSS styles, that are linked to the screen sizes will adapt automatically to the configuration that your provide for your application.
-This makes the Responsive Design System useful for different types of applications.
-For example, if you need to build a business application where users will have a large screen available, you can optimize the layout of your application to benefit from all the available space.
+Oryx's responsive design system empowers developers to implement designs for a variety of screen sizes and layouts in a convenient way.
+The design system provides various screen sizes,  which you can redefine when needed.
+The CSS styles that are linked to the screen sizes adapt automatically to the provided configuration.
+This makes the design system useful for different types of applications.
+For example, if you need to build a business application for users with large screens, you can optimize the layout of your application to benefit from  the available space.

-The responsive design system works closely with other styling techniques in Oryx, such as layouts, [design tokens](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-design-tokens.html), themes and [typography](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-typography.html) and play an important role in some of the design system components, such as media and images.
+The design system works closely with other styling techniques in Oryx, such as layouts, [design tokens](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-design-tokens.html), themes, and [typography](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-typography.html).
+It plays an important role in some design system components, such as media and images.

 <!-- TODO: Add link to layout docs when they're published -->
 <!-- TODO: Add link to themes docs when they're published -->